python/cpython/Doc/library/asyncio-dev.rst

 Detect exceptions never consumed
 --------------------------------

-Python usually calls :func:`sys.displayhook` on unhandled exceptions.
-If :meth:`Future.set_exception` is called, but the exception is never consumed, :func:`sys.displayhook` is not called.
+Python usually calls :func:`sys.excepthook` on unhandled exceptions.
+If :meth:`Future.set_exception` is called, but the exception is never consumed, :func:`sys.excepthook` is not called.
 Instead, :ref:`a log is emitted
 <asyncio-logger>` when the future is deleted by the garbage collector, with the
 traceback where the exception was raised.